Concrete Compass: Offsite concrete construction

 UK Precast Concrete

 There are a number of specialist groups that represent the UK precast sector:

-- British Precast is the trade association for the UK Precast concrete sector.
+- MPA Precast is the trade association for the UK precast concrete sector.
 As an industry body it operates a number of specialist product groups as well as sector schemes for health and safety, and sustainability.
 More information about the Precast Sustainability Charter.

-British Precast Architectural and Structural Association (BPAS) is the trade association for manufacturers of architectural and structural precast concrete in the UK.
-It represents a wealth of expertise and experience in offsite construction.
-Available resources from BPAS include regular newsletters on a vast range of construction sectors and precast concrete applications, including cladding and its use of digitalisation, such as BIM.
-Read more via the BPAS publications library.
+MPA Precast Architectural and Structural Group provides expertise and experience in offsite construction.
+Available resources include newsletters on a vast range of construction sectors and precast concrete applications, including cladding and its use of digitalisation, such as BIM.
+Read more via the publications library.